 Transgender Health Care

 Implicit guidance is found in three standards: Medical Autonomy (J-A-03, P-A-03), Patients With Special Health Needs (J-G-02, P-G-02) and Continuity of Care During Incarceration (J-E-12, P-E-12).
-However, you may find it helpful to consult NCCHC’s recent position statement on Transgender Health Care in Correctional Settings.
+However, you may find it helpful to consult NCCHC’s position statement on Transgender and Gender Diverse Health Care in Correctional Settings (2020) Transgender Health Care in Correctional Settings.
 Below are relevant excerpts from two recommendations in the Health Management section.

 — From CorrectCare Volume 24, Issue 2, Spring 2010